Slevinski/slevinski.github.io/series/formal-signwriting/entries/fsw-and-swu/essay.md

 - FSW is commonly used as the canonical processing form for storage, indexing, and validation
 - SWU is supported for input, output, conversion, and Unicode-oriented workflows

+That does not make SWU secondary in every environment.
+In Unicode-native workflows, web APIs, interchange formats, or systems that require Unicode scalar values throughout the pipeline, SWU may be the natural primary form while FSW remains a supported equivalent representation.

 ## Script code and language tags

 `Sgnw` is the ISO 15924 script code for SignWriting.